cardano-foundation/testnets-cardano-org/resources/content/pages/plutus-pioneer-program/plutus-pioneer-program-en.md

       * State machines
       * The Plutus application framework (PAF)
       * Fundamentals of the Plutus application backend (PAB)
-      * some cases studies and practical exercises
+      * Some cases studies and practical exercises

     As with all learning experiences, the more you put in the more you will get out!